aidanjgriffiths/Voice_Recognition_Model/README.md

 cd fastai/
 ```

 If this is your first time using github on the command line then you might have to setup a ssh key for your github account.
-Checkout [this guide](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/connecting-to-github-with-ssh) for details.
+Checkout [this guide](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) for setting up ssh with github.

 ## Installing the fastAI Python Environment